 My all-time favorite recipe hits are usually pasta.
 Especially as the weather starts to get colder, there’s something about pasta that screams ultimate comfort food.

 The egg holds the nests together, but it’s not the end of the world if you don’t use it.
 You will just end up with nests that are a bit “messier.”
 Of course, I tried it.
-This picture is before baking, with egg:
+The picture above is before baking, with egg.

-This picture is another batch before baking, without egg (can you see the difference?):
+This picture (below) is from another batch before baking, without using an egg.
+Can you see the difference?

 So yes, it still works – but they hold together much nicer and also tend to be crispier with the egg as a binder.